Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 A fog of unreality has accompanied the fast-moving Ukraine affair, among other reasons, because it seemed to flash nearly fully formed into public understanding.

-As Mulvaney said on Thursday, people in Washington expect there to be a cover-up — but the administration has admitted many of its actions.
+As Mulvaney said Thursday, people in Washington expect there to be a cover-up — but the administration has admitted many of its actions.
 He acknowledged that Trump expected concessions from Ukraine's president and he also pointed out that Trump has released the account of his phone call.

 Neither Trump nor Mulvaney, in short, are hiding or apologizing.
 What's there is there, they've said.

-And even though the White House said it wouldn't cooperate with impeachment, many witnesses keep appearing in Congress, including the U.S. Ambassador to the European Union, Gordon Sondland, who testified on Thursday even though he previously was barred.
+And even though the White House said it wouldn't cooperate with impeachment, many witnesses keep appearing in Congress, including the U.S. ambassador to the European Union, Gordon Sondland, who testified on Thursday even though he previously was barred from doing so.

 Pelosi and House Intelligence Committee Chairman Adam Schiff, D-Calif., have said they must learn more and conduct some hearings in public before the House approaches the point of a vote to impeach Trump.